IBM-Cloud/ansible-collection-ibm/docs/ibm_cd_tekton_pipeline_trigger_property.rst

     Options for `single_select` property type.
 Only needed for `single_select` property type.

+  path (False, str, None)
+    A dot notation path for `integration` type properties only, that selects a value from the tool integration.
+If left blank the full tool integration data will be used.

   locked (False, bool, False)
     When true, this property cannot be overridden at runtime.
 Attempting to override it will result in run requests being rejected.
 The default is false.

+  pipeline_id (True, str, None)
+    (Required for new resource) The Tekton pipeline ID.

+  trigger_id (True, str, None)
+    (Required for new resource) The trigger ID.

+  name (True, str, None)
+    (Required for new resource) Property name.

+  type (True, str, None)
+    (Required for new resource) Property type.

   id (False, str, None)